 - More modern: Is somewhat more recent (announced 1 year after the A7S II).

-Reasons to prefer the Sony Alpha 7S II:
+Arguments in favor of the Sony Alpha 7S II:

 - Better low-light sensitivity: Can shoot in dim conditions (1.1 stops ISO advantage).